Anupam-dagar/baileys/docs/tutorial.md

 ## Configuration Setup

-Create a `dev.yaml` file under the directory `config` and use the following configuration
+Create a `dev.yaml` file under the `config` directory and use the following configuration:

 ```yaml
 server: